d-valles/create-island-app/README.md

 * [Prop-Types](https://www.npmjs.com/package/prop-types): Used for type checking and a way to explain and document props.

 ### Lessons learn, what can be improved

+Flow of data: If I started again, I would consider using a library like Redux to handle a global state, even using the context API (I did the theme context, as a experiment, it was my first time suing it).
+Still, I wanted to use higher-order functions and execute them in a different context, but this might be difficult to maintain as the app gets bigger.

+Typed Components: When the codebase starts to get bigger and new people to come into the project, typed libraries like Typescript are helpful as documentation and descriptive for classes, objects, and functions.

+Tests:
+Testing with a new framework is challenging.
+It was my first time using jest and enzyme.
+I would probably need more time to make a full test suite that has good coverage.
+I missed some component methods because I wasn't familiar with how to test the specific functionality.

 ---